-2. This Treaty shall enter into force upon the exchange of instruments of ratification.
+2. This Treaty shall enter into force upon the exchange of the instruments of rafification.

-3. This Treaty shall apply to any request presented after the date of its entry into force whether the relevant acts or omissions occurred prior to or after that date.
+3. This Treaty shall apply to any request presented after the date of its entry into:force whether the relevant acts or omissions occurred prior to or after that date.

-4. Either Contracting Party may terminate this Treaty by means of written notice to the other Contracting Party.
+4. Either Party may terminate this Treaty by means of written notice to the officer Party.
 Termination shall take effect six months following the date of receipt of the notification.

-IN WITNESS WHEREOF, the undersigned, being duly authorized for this purpose, have signed this Treaty.
+IN WITNESS WHEREOF, the undersigned, being duly authorized by their respective Governments have signed this Treaty.

-DONE at Washington, in duplicate, this twenty-sixth day of May, 1999, in the English and Romanian languages, both texts being equally authentic.
+DONE at Nicosia, in duplicate, this 20 hay of December, 1999, in the English and Greek languages, both texts being equally authentic.
+In case of divergence the English RECEIVANTION OF THE SECOND SEC